allisonkadel/carbin-api-docs/source/index.html.md

 Welcome to the Carbon Insights Documentation.
 This is a guide for usage of the Carbon Insights API.

-If you have questions or need support, please contact <support@carboninsights.co>.
+If you have questions or need support, please contact <tech@carboninsights.co>.

 # Schema